the summit method

 Stimulation of soft tissue with acupuncture needles elicits neurological, endocrine, and immunological/inflammatory mechanisms, responses that promote healing and homeostasis, alleviate pain, provide stress relief, and induce physical and psychological relaxation.

-Motor point acupuncture is the stimulation of motor points—synapses between muscles and motor nerves.
+Orthopedic Acupuncture is a musculoskeletal based system of Acupuncture.
+The stimulation of motor points, synapses between muscles and motor nerves, is used to fix neurological dysfunction.
 This form of treatment produces involuntary twitches in affected muscles, helping to reset dysfunctional muscle spindles and to correct reflexive spasms and abnormal muscle function.
 Often this method is used for muscles that are atrophied or weak, or those that are not responding to traditional physical therapies.

-Cupping is a method that uses suction to increase circulation and stretch tissue.
-Guasha is a method that uses pressure to achieve the same effect.
-These methods of therapy are especially effective for pain management and increasing blood and lymphatic flow.
+Cupping is a method that uses negative pressure (suction) to improve lymphatic and cardiovascular circulation and stretch tissue.
+Gua sha is a method that uses pressure to achieve a similar effect.
+Other terms for Gua Sha are "Graston Technique' and 'Instrument Assisted Soft Tissue Mobilization (IASTM)' These methods of therapy are especially effective for pain management and increasing blood and lymphatic flow.